aurorasmiles/WorldGuardDocs/source/config.rst

 ~~~~~~~~~~~~~~~~~~

 .. warning::
     These settings are not included in the config by default.
-Sign-based chest protection is deprecated for removal in a future version.
+Sign-based chest protection is deprecated and marked for removal in a future version.
 See :doc:`chest-protection` for details.

 .. csv-table::
     :header: Setting, Default, Description